Fees and key information

 (core, 15 credits)

-This module focuses on the strategic aspects of management accounting.
-It will explore and critically evaluate a number of management accounting techniques encountered in levels 4 (Management Accounting Fundamentals or its equivalent) and level 5 (Management Accounting or its equivalent).
+This module focuses on the strategic aspects on management accounting.
+It will explore and critically evaluate a number of management accounting techniques encountered in levels 4 (Management Accounting Fundamentals) and level 5 (Management Accounting).
 In addition, it will develop students’ knowledge and understanding of the theoretical models, analytical methods and practical issues of a number of techniques used by managers in planning, performance evaluation and long-term decision making in an ever-changing business environment.
 The module will also take a view on the role of management accountants in both profit seeking and not-for-profit organisations in the globalised world where businesses operate.

 This Accounting module is very relevant for students who intend to follow a career in Management Accounting after their studies.